AzizHamad03/AgenticAI/readme.md

 ### Resume Screening Agent

-The Resume Screening Agent will analyze a candidate's resume against a job position.
+The Resume Screening Agent will evaluate a candidate's resume against the requirements of a job position.

 Screening results are designed to include:

-* Match score
+- Match score
-* Candidate strengths
+- Candidate strengths
-* Missing skills
+- Missing skills
-* Recommendation
+- Recommendation

-  * Proceed to interview
+  - Proceed to interview
-  * Hold for review
+  - Hold for review
-  * Reject
+  - Reject
-* Screening summary
+- Screening summary
-* Raw AI-generated report
+- Raw AI-generated report

 ### Interview Question Generator

-The Interview Question Generator will use information about the:
+The Interview Question Generator will use information from the:

-* Candidate
+- Candidate
-* Job position
+- Job position
-* Resume screening result
+- Screening result

-to generate customized:
+to generate personalized:

-* Technical questions
+- Technical questions
-* Behavioral questions
+- Behavioral questions
-* Follow-up questions
+- Follow-up questions

+### Future Agents

-Additional AI agents may be introduced as the project evolves.
+Additional agents may be introduced for tasks such as:

+- Candidate ranking
+- Skill-gap analysis
+- Candidate-to-job matching
+- Interview evaluation
+- Recruitment recommendations
+- Workflow coordination

 ---